ERMETE-Lab/ROSE-pyforce/docs/installation.md

 ## Set up a conda environment for *pyforce*

 **Currently *pyforce* can only be obtained by directly cloning the repository (not in PyPI or conda repository).**
+**This procedure is the suggested one for both users and developers.**

 To ensure a quicker and easier installation, it is suggested to change the *conda-solver* to `libmamba`:
 ```bash